1.8K

 Nutrition Stats: (per 1-cup serving) 27 calories; 0.3 g fat; 5.3g carbs; 2.05 g protein; 2.1 g dietary fiber; 32 mg sodium; 51.6 mg vitamin C; 61 mcg folate; 0.197 mg vitamin B6; and, notably, 320 mg potassium.

-Health Perks: (as well as broccoli, cabbage, Brussels sprouts, watercress and turnips) are not only loaded with vitamins and minerals but also contain phytochemicals called indoles and isothiocyanates that are collectively known as glucosinolates.
+Health Perks: #Cauliflower (as well as broccoli, cabbage, Brussels sprouts, watercress and turnips) are not only loaded with vitamins and minerals but also contain phytochemicals called indoles and isothiocyanates that are collectively known as glucosinolates.
 These compounds have been shown to trigger enzyme systems that eliminate carcinogens from the body and to increase the expression of genes that suppress tumor development.
 They also appear to reduce tumor size and work against the high levels of estrogen associated with breast cancer.

 Glucosinolates are indirect antioxidants, which, according to studies from Johns Hopkins University School of Medicine, work to stimulate the body’s own natural detoxification systems.
 According to Nicholas Gillitt, Ph.D., director of the Dole Nutrition Research Laboratory, “This cascade of antioxidant activityunlike the one-shot, finite amount you get from most direct antioxidantsactually cycles over and over within the physiology, continuing to protect your system for as many as three to four days after the glucosinolate-containing food has been consumed.”